semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 #### Guidance

-With Assistant enabled, every PR or MR comment pushed by Semgrep contains remediation guidance that contains information on how to fix the issue.
+With Assistant enabled, every PR or MR comment Semgrep pushes includes remediation guidance with information on fixing the issue.
 Assistant's remediation guidance provides step-by-step instructions on how to remediate the finding identified by Semgrep Code.

 ![PR comments with remediation advice](/img/assistant-guidance.png)
 ***Figure***.
 PR comment displaying the rule message followed by a comment that contains Assistant-generated remediation guidance.